How To Get A CPAP Prescription Online?

 Key Takeaways

 If you’ve been diagnosed with sleep apnea, chances are you also need a prescription for CPAP therapy.
 CPAP provides pressurized air to a patient’s airway to prevent obstructions while sleeping.
 CPAP machines require a prescription from a doctor, and as healthcare turns more toward virtual care, you may be curious about how to get a CPAP prescription online.
+If you want to obtain a CPAP prescription online, this article explains the process, validity, cost, etc. Let’s delve into the details of how you can acquire a CPAP prescription through online channels.

 Doctor writing a prescription for a patient.